 Incidence of total stroke

-Age-specific incidences of stroke for modelling were listed in appendix Table 2.
-Appendix Table 2 presented how we estimated the age-specific incidence of total stroke.
+Age-specific incidences of stroke for modelling were listed in S1 Table 2.
+S1 Table 2 presented how we estimated the age-specific incidence of total stroke.
 As the national representative data amongst Chinese on incidence of stroke is scarce, we first calculated the incidence by ischemic and hemorrhagic stroke by dividing age-specific mortality by mortality-to-incidence ratio (MIR) in Chinese, then summed it up by age group to that of total stroke.
 The age-specific mortality of stroke was obtained from the China Health and Family Planning Yearbook 2015 [2].
-The MIRs listed in appendix Table 2 were derived from Global Burden of Diseases, Injuries, and Risk Factors Study 2010 (GBD 2010) [11,12] as shown in appendix Table 3.
+The MIRs listed in S1 Table 2 were derived from Global Burden of Diseases, Injuries, and Risk Factors Study 2010 (GBD 2010) [11,12] as shown in S1 Table 3.

-Appendix Table 2.
+S1 Table 2.